ZoomInfo

 Which sales forecasting method produces the most accurate results?

-AI-powered predictive forecasting produces the highest accuracy when you have clean data and enough history to train the model.
-For companies without that data maturity, weighted pipeline forecasting based on historical win rates works best.
+AI-powered predictive forecasting produces the highest accuracy with clean data and sufficient history.
+For companies without that maturity, weighted pipeline forecasting based on historical win rates works best.

 How do you forecast sales for a new product with no historical data?